Dell Does Care.

 The topics I addressed were what some of you asked and my own questions for Dell.

-I shared my opinion about social media as a powerful tool for companies as a direct line to us, the consumers–they were eager and willing to learn more.
-We shared how a tweet can really make a difference and invited Dell to engage with its customers or potential customers on a more personal level.
+I shared my opinion about social media as a powerful tool for companies.
+It is a direct line to us, the consumers.
+They were eager and willing to learn more.
+We shared how a tweet can really make a difference.
+We suggested that Dell should engage with its customers on a more personal level.

-You guys wanted to know if Dell will have physical locations to go to to troubleshoot a problem and to experience–touch and feel their products.
-Well, Dell is planning to have 40 locations by Thanksgiving in the US and Canada will follow shortly after.
+You guys wanted to know if Dell will have physical locations.
+A place to go to for troubleshooting and to experience–touch and feel their products.
+Well, Dell is planning to have 40 locations by Thanksgiving in the US.
+Canada will follow shortly after.
 Whether they are kiosk style, stores or both is yet to be determined.

 But, it’s coming.